weberna/weberna.github.io/_posts/2017-11-08-Information-Bottleneck-Part1.md

 **Measuring Compression**
 We now need a good mathematical way to measure how 'compressed' our representation (decided by \\(p(t|x)\\)) is.
-One natural way to measure how compressed the set of codewords is to measure how much information a codeword contains (on average).
+One natural way to measure how much we have compressed the set of codewords is to measure how much information a codeword contains (on average).
 This can be done of course by using the entropy rate of T[^2].
 The rate of T can be made arbitrarily large however simply by packing redundant information in the codewords.
 What we are interested in measuring is the best rate we can achieve for a certain type of encoding (recall, this is defined by \\(p(t|x)\\)).
 It turns out the mutual information between \\(X\\) and \\(T\\)